InjamulHoque/Python_DataScience/README.md

 License
 -------

-This project is distributed under the terms of the MIT license.
+This project is distributed under the terms of the GPL 3.0 license.
 The license applies to this project in the [GitHub repository](https://github.com/InjamulHoque/Python_Datascience).

 Authors and history